Basic Variable Rate Home Loan

 Save a little more before you buy

-If you've started saving you may start looking at buying once you have around 10% of the purchase price.
+If you're already saving, you may start looking at buying once you have around 10% of the purchase price.
 However, if you have less than 20% of the purchase price, you may need to pay Lenders Mortgage Insurance.
 It may mean waiting a little longer, but if you can save a 20% deposit on your new home, you could avoid paying Lenders Mortgage Insurance.

 Pay fortnightly versus monthly